 Robert Lawrence in 1708 testified that he had settled on the west bank of Chowan River in 1661.

 George Durant's deed in March, 1662, from King Kilcocanen, refers to adjoining land already held by Samuel Pricklove.

 Other early settlers whose names occur frequently in the region, and some of whom may have been there by 1659 with Harvey, included George Catchmaid, Thomas Jarvis, John Jenkins, and Dr. Thomas Relfe.

-The population of this outpost of Virginia had grown so large that it must have been a cause of some concern to Governor Berkeley.
+The population of this outpost of Virginia had grown so large that it must have been a cause of some concern to Governor William Berkeley.
 A "Commission issued to Captain Samuel Stephens to be commander of the southern plantation, authorizing him to appoint a sheriff," was issued on October 9, 1662.
 This document was among those burned in Richmond in April, 1865, but a Virginia historian saw it and recorded this much about it several years earlier.

 Under Stephens's commission the lands of the inhabitants in the "southern plantation" were secured to them.
 The settlement's first official was a native of Virginia, having been born there in about 1629.
 His father was Richard Stephens of London who had settled in Jamestown in 1623, and his mother was Elizabeth Peirsey, daughter of the cape-merchant, Abraham Peirsey.
-Captain Stephens married Frances Culpeper in 1652, and they lived at Bolthrope plantation on Warwick River.
+Captain Stephens married Frances Culpeper in 1652, and they lived at Bolthrope Plantation on the Warwick River.

 The absence of any information to the contrary leads to the assumption that Stephens continued to head the colony until he was succeeded in 1664 by William Drummond, governor of Albemarle County under the eight Lords Proprietors to whom Carolina was granted by King Charles II in 1663.